hollowfizz/beyond-hw/README.md

 # Task Management Tool for Beyond homework

-Spring Boot application for managing users and their tasks created by Daniel Gerendas.
+Spring Boot application for managing users and their tasks created by Daniel Gyula Gerendas.

 ## Project details
 - Java: 8